Board of Directors

 From 2008 to 2012, Lauren worked for Heartland Alliance’s Refugee & Immigrant Community Services (RICS) in Chicago, an organization that resettles 250-300 refugees per year.
 At RICS she held several positions, focusing on refugee resettlement and human trafficking, especially in the areas of quality management and assurance; case management; internship program creation, implementation and evaluation; curriculum and module creation for staff competency trainings in confidentiality, cultural competency, human rights, emergency preparedness, and risk management; and curriculum creation in the areas of job development and English as a Foreign Language for refugee program participants.
 She also provided Spanish interpretation and case management for survivors of torture and victims of trafficking for Heartland Alliance’s Northern-Tier Anti-Trafficking Coalition.
 From 2010 to 2012, she acted as the Chicago-area refugee services liaison for the Homelessness Prevention and Rapid Re-housing Program, an ARRA-funded initiative that provided over $35 million in funds to help Chicago families find new homes or stay in their current homes.

 Prior to becoming a board member, Lauren provided consulting services to RSN from late 2013 to early 2014.
-She currently lives in Istanbul, Turkey.
+She currently lives in Istanbul, where she is an active volunteer providing medical and social counseling to refugees at a drop-in center.

 International displacement has been intimately woven into Leila’s family story since the time of her birth, giving her a richly personal understanding of both the hopes and challenges that come with global migration.
 Leila first joined the RSN Board with a professional background in law, migration and policy.
 She has worked vigorously on refugee protection and legal matters with the United Nations Refugee Agency – UNHCR in the Middle East, Washington, D.C., and in New York.
 Leila also contributed to appeals of Refugee Status Determination rejections as a legal fellow in Istanbul with the Refugee Advocacy Support Program of the Helsinki Citizens Assembly; and wrote international country updates for the 2008 World Refugee Survey, as a refugee protection researcher and writer for the U.S. Committee for Refugees and Immigrants (USCRI) in Washington, DC.
 Leila worked on U.S. Immigration matters domestically in both the private sector at a Manhattan law firm, and in the public sector for the largest property service workers’ labor union in the U.S.